LloydAAmaranto/todo-list/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the terms of the MIT open source license.
+Please refer to [MIT](./LICENSE.md) for the full terms.

 ## Contact